 The Wells Video Studio was donated by John Wells and is a hands-on classroom that also serves as an automated light lab and performance space for new works and one act plays.
 It has a three-camera step up used for acting and directing for the camera.

 Studio 201 is a renovated warehouse space located off-site in North Point Breeze.
-The students use the 15,000 square feet of versatile space for several interdisciplinary classes such as Future Stages, as well as an alternative design space for Scenography and Media & Video Design.
+The students use the 15,000 square feet of versatile space for several interdisciplinary classes such as Digital Narratives (formerly Future Stages), as well as an alternative design space for Scenography and Video & Media Design.

 The Scene Shop is used for the layout, construction and painting of all scenery and props for School of Drama productions.
 The Scene Shop is also used as a hands-on classroom for production classes including stagecraft, scene painting and welding.
 It is also used as a laboratory workshop for students to complete projects.
 The scene shop consists of a metal shop, prop shop, paint shop, loading dock, tool room, hardware room, a paint storage room and a paint mixing area.
 Additionally the shop has a full collection of tools specifically used in woodworking, metalworking and plastics.
 Recent acquisitions include a CNC router and Epilogue Lazer Cutter.